The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 WFR Recertification

-Re-certify your 80hr Advanced Wilderness First Aid Course (WFR, AAM, etc.) with a 5-day course.
+Re-certify your 80-hour Advanced Wilderness First Responder Course.
 This course begins at 8:30 am at our office location in Canmore.
 Map

 Is it for you?